larryscanniello/UntitledLessonApp/README.md

-This app assists music teachers give lessons.
-Students can record directly into the website, and students and teachers can listen back in real time.
+This app assists music teachers in their lessons.
+Students can record directly into the website, and students and teachers can listen back together in real time.

 This may not sound like much, but as a music teacher, having this immediate feedback mechanism in a lesson is invaluable.